takuto-okuno-riken/mtess/README.md

 Group Surrogate Data Generating Model (GSDGM) and Multivariate Time-series Ensemble Similarity Score (MTESS) Toolbox

 ## Introduction
-"GSDGM and MTESS Toolbox" is a powerful tool for surrogate data generation and multivariate time-series similarity analysis.
+The GSDGM and MTESS Toolbox is a powerful tool for surrogate data generation and multivariate time-series similarity analysis.
-Three GSDGM algorithms, such as Vector Auto-Regression (VAR) surrogate [(R. Liégeois, et al., 2017)](https://www.sciencedirect.com/science/article/abs/pii/S1053811917307516), Principal Component VAR (PCVAR) surrogate and Vector Auto-Regressive Deep Neural Network (VARDNN)[(T.Okuno and A.Woodward, 2021)](https://www.frontiersin.org/articles/10.3389/fnins.2021.764796/full) surrogate are implemented in this toolbox to generate group surrogate data.
+Three GSDGM algorithms have been implemented to generate group surrogate data: 1) Vector Auto-Regression (VAR) surrogate [(R. Liégeois, et al., 2017)](https://www.sciencedirect.com/science/article/abs/pii/S1053811917307516), 2) Principal Component VAR (PCVAR) surrogate, and 3) Vector Auto-Regressive Deep Neural Network (VARDNN) surrogate [(T.Okuno and A.Woodward, 2021)](https://www.frontiersin.org/articles/10.3389/fnins.2021.764796/full).
-VAR, PCVAR and VARDNN surrogate tried to fit the common ingredients of the whole group data.
-Thus, GSDGM shows very unique tendency to generate group centroid multivariate time-series.
+The VAR, PCVAR and VARDNN surrogates all try to fit the common features of the whole data.
+Thus, the GSDGM approach has the very unique ability to generate group centroid multivariate time-series.
-This allows us to have the most biologically plausible standardized human brain dynamics model based on a large human rs-fMRI dataset of [the Human Connectome Project](https://www.humanconnectome.org/).
+This allows us to achieve the most biologically plausible standardized human brain dynamics model based on a large human rs-fMRI dataset from the [the Human Connectome Project](https://www.humanconnectome.org/).

 <div align="center">
 <img src="data/fig1a.jpg" width="70%">